adityamohan29/GeniusPDF/README.md

 # GeniusPDF
 A PDF viewer with local word look-up functionality.

-A freelance project I took part in that renders a PDF with a special functionality.
-Annotations appear in the side bar with the definition of a word occurring anywhere in the PDF.
-The word to be looked up should preceeded or followed by certain keywords atleast once in the PDF.
-These keywords are matched via a regular expression provided by the user.
+A freelance project I took part in that renders a PDF with a special functionality - a word when clicked prompts annotations in the sidebar with the definition of the word provied the word is defined somewhere in the PDF.
+The definition of the word and the word itself are extracted using a regular expression provided by the user.

 ## Functionalities: